Pavel Voicu

 Pavel Voicu (born 29 January 1973) is a Moldovan politician who was the Minister of Defence of Moldova in the Sandu Cabinet and the Interior Minister under President Igor Dodon and Prime Minister Ion Chicu.
 He was also a personal advisor to Dodon.
 He has prior experience in Moldovan law enforcement.

 Biography

 Pavel Voicu was born on 29 January 1973 in Frăsinești (now Măcărești, Ungheni) in the western part of the Moldovan SSR.
-Between 1990 and 1995, he studied at the Stefan cel Mare Police Academy.
+Between 1990 and 1995, he studied at the Ștefan cel Mare Academy of the Ministry of Internal Affairs.
 In the years that followed, he held various positions within the Ungheni Police Inspectorate, the Center for Combating Economic Crimes and the National Anti-corruption Center.
-He held the position of commissioner of the municipal police station in Călăraşi and Cimişlia and chief of the Buiucani and Bender (in the Moldovan controlled area of Varnița) police inspectorate.
+He held the position of commissioner of the municipal police station in Călăraşi and Cimişlia and chief of the Buiucani and Bender (in the Moldovan-controlled area of Varnița) police inspectorate.
 From February 2016 to August 2017, he held the post of chief of police in Tighina.
 On 22 August 2017, he was appointed Councilor to the President of Moldova for special missions, serving alongside Vasile Şova.